Today’s cars are built with safety features designed to minimize property damage and reduce injuries.

 Your attorney can file a lawsuit, using all their experience and legal skills to win your case.
 Personal injury attorneys have the power to learn the other driver’s policy limits, whether the driver has a past record of accidents, previous traffic citations, prior arrests, and more.
 These are all matters you could never do on your own.

-Most personal injury attorneys will not charge any legal fees for an initial office consultation.
 They will also not charge you any costs in advance which will likely be required to pursue your claim, including the costs of depositions, investigation, expert medical testimony, and much more.

 A personal injury attorney is only paid when they settle your claim or win it at trial.
 You will then be required to pay them a percentage of the settlement or court verdict, usually about 1/3rd.